Today we’ll discuss the Top 7 WordPress Commenting Systems that we’ve encountered.

 Jetpack Comments is an upgrade to the native commenting system rather than a stand alone unit.

-This isn’t necessarily a bad thing, Jetpack is able to mitigate the worst of the built in systems weak points while keeping the good points.
+It’s able to mitigate the shortcomings of the system’s weak points, while keeping the good points.

-What this has done is create a hefty user base for Jetpack Comments, thus putting it in-line with the best of WordPress commenting systems.
+This has created a hefty user-base for Jetpack, thus putting it in-line with the best of WordPress commenting systems.

-An example of how this works is visitors aren’t required to log in, instead they simply leave their name and email address, shortening the commenting procedure.
+Like the native commenting system, visitors aren’t required to login or signup, instead they can simply leave their name and email, keeping the commenting procedure short.

-And for those that prefer to login socially, Jetpack offers this feature with Twitter, Facebook and Google+ accounts being supported in one single click.
+And for those who prefer to login socially, Jetpack currently offers this feature with Facebook, Twitter and Google+.

-In order to promote continued discussion, the option to receive email notifications informing the commenter of further replies to their response is available with Jetpack.
+In order to promote continued discussion, the option to receive email notifications informing the commenter of further replies to the discussion is also available.

-Ease of installation is one of Jetpack Comments’ many perks as well.
+Ease of installation is one of Jetpack’s many perks as well.

-Using Jetpack is as simple as using any other WordPress plug-in install.
-Simply activate it and sync it to your WordPress.com account, and there you go, you’re ready to start the module.
+Activating Jetpack is as simple as activating any other WordPress plugin.
+Once activated, just sync it to your WordPress.com account -and there you have it, you’re ready to start the module.

 3. Disqus Commenting System